Jessica VleugelUNIVERSAL FUND MEMBER

 Jessica's Story

 Jessica joined Watsi on November 22nd, 2014.
-Eight years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jessica's most recent donation traveled 5,600 miles to support Htwe, a 12-year-old boy from Thailand, to fund surgery to remove a cyst from his eyelid so that he can see well again.
+Nine years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation traveled 4,100 miles to support Festus, a three-month-old infant from Kenya, to fund spina bifida surgery.

 Impact